Mortal/ipe/readme.txt

 the report is to enter it into the bug tracking system).

-Suggestions for features, or random comments on Ipe can be sent to the Ipe discussion mailing list at <ipe-discuss@cs.uu.nl>.
+Suggestions for features, or random comments on Ipe can be sent to the Ipe discussion mailing list at <ipe-discuss@lists.science.uu.nl>.
 If you have problems installing or using Ipe and cannot find a guru among your real-life friends, the Ipe discussion mailing list would also be the best place to ask.

 You can send suggestions or comments directly to me by Email, but you should then not expect a reply.
 I cannot dedicate much time to Ipe, and the little time I have I prefer to put into development.
-I'm much more likely to get involved in a discussion of desirable features on the mailing list, where anyone interested can participate than by direct Email.
+I'm much more likely to get involved in a discussion of desirable features on the mailing list, where anyone interested can participate, rather than by direct Email.

-If you write interesting ipelets that might be useful to others, please let me know, and I will put a link or copy (as you prefer) on the Ipe web page.
+If you write interesting ipelets that might be useful to others, please put a link or copy (as you prefer) on the Ipe wiki.
+Feel free to advertise them on the Ipe discussion list!

 	Otfried Cheong
 	Dept. of Computer Science